ZACKHADD/Data_Codes_Steps/Overview Subjects/ADF/AZURE DATA FACTORY.md

 The build can be done following 3 ways :

-- ADF Publish (still used) : Using the ADF Publish button to deploy.
+- ADF Publish Button (still used) : Using the ADF Publish button to deploy.
-- Automated deployment (the most used in large projects) : Using GIT and builf files.
+- Automated deployment (the most used in large projects) : Using GIT and build files.
 - ADF third party tools.

 ###### ADF Publish Button :